 - Tlast,aggr,m is the measurement duration for the last PRS sample in PFL combination m, including the sampling time and processing time, Tlast,aggr,m=Taggr,m+Tavailable,PRS,aggr,m.

+If PRS resources in one or more of the aggregated PFLs in PFL combination m are dropped because of collision with other signals, TRSTD,aggr,m can be longer than specified above.

-The time TUERxTx,total starts from the first DRX cycle containing the DL PRS resource(s) in the assistance data after both the NR-TDOA-ProvideAssistanceData message and NR-TDOA-RequestLocationInformation message are delivered from LMF to the UE via LPP [34].
+The time TUERxTx,total starts from the first DRX cycle containing the DL PRS resource(s) in the assistance data after both the NR-Multi-RTT-RequestLocationInformation message and NR-Multi-RTT-ProvideAssistanceData message are delivered from LMF to the UE via LPP [34].

 Note: No separate requirement on aggregated measurement based on TUERxTx,non-aggr or on non-aggregated measurement based on TUERxTx,aggr is applied.